-15.23.
-When acting as supervisor, thean insolvency practitioner should have procedures in place to ensure that:

-- a) where a proposal is modified, creditors have been made aware of the final form of the accepted IVA; - b) the IVA is supervised in accordance with its terms; - c) the progress of the IVA is monitored; - any departures from the terms of the IVA are identified at an early stage and appropriate action is then-taken promptly by the supervisor; - e) any discretion(s)discretions conferred on the supervisor are exercised where necessary, on a timely basis, and that exercise is reported at the next available opportunity; - they obtain the debtor's written consent to any variations to the original terms of the IVA proposal put forward by creditors; - f)g) any variation to the terms of the IVA has been appropriately approved before it is implemented;
+- 23. When acting as supervisor, an insolvency practitioner should have procedures in place to ensure that: - a) where a proposal is modified, creditors have been made aware of the final form of the accepted IVA; - b) the IVA is supervised in accordance with its terms; - c) the progress of the IVA is monitored; - d) any departures from the terms of the IVA are identified at an early stage and appropriate action is taken promptly by the supervisor; - e) any discretions conferred on the supervisor are exercised where necessary, on a timely basis, and that exercise is reported at the next available opportunity; - f) they obtain the debtor's written consent to any variations to the original terms of the IVA proposal put forward by creditors;

-g)h)enquiries by the debtor and creditors are dealt with promptly and documented;

-- h)i) full disclosure is made in reports of the costs of the IVA and of any other sources, including the cost of incomeany work carried out by third parties or associates of the insolvency practitioner or the practice, in relation to the case, inreports; supervisor or their firm; and - i)j) if the costs of the IVA have increased beyond previously reported estimates, this increase should be explained and reported at the next available opportunity; and and in any event no later than six months after the end of the IVA.

-j)24.theThe IVA isshould be closed promptly on completion or termination.

-- 25. Any completion certificate should be issued as soon as reasonably practicable and no later than six months after the final payment is made by the debtor, unless another requirement of the proposal makes this impossible. - 26.
+- g) any variation to the terms of the IVA has been appropriately approved before it is implemented; - h) enquiries by the debtor and creditors are dealt with promptly and documented; - i) full disclosure is made in reports of the costs of the IVA, including the cost of any work carried out by third parties or associates of the supervisor or their firm; and - j) if the costs of the IVA have increased beyond previously reported estimates, this increase should be explained and reported at the next available opportunity and in any event no later than six months after the end of the IVA. - 24.
+The IVA should be closed promptly on completion or termination. - 25.
+Any completion certificate should be issued as soon as reasonably practicable and no later than six months after the final payment is made by the debtor, unless another requirement of the proposal makes this impossible. - 26.
 When the IVA concludes or fails, the supervisor should ensure that they act in accordance with the terms and conditions of the proposal, and the effect of completion or failure should be reported to the debtor and their creditors.